-- (98) Insurance Board will put in place transitional measures for four-years-time to allow insurers to make the necessary changes to their internal systems and for the smooth transition to the Risk Based Capital Approach set out in this Directive, and its developing rules. - (99) Implementation of this Directive will be in stages from 1 Sharwan 2080 and full implementation shall be applied as of Ashad-End 2084. - 1.
-The insurers shall calculate its Risk Based Capital and its Available Capital resources as of Ashad-End 2081.
-Where there is a breach of the Risk Based Capital or where the solvency ratio (Available Capital resources to risk based capital) is below the target set out as per this Directive, the insurer shall have a transitional period of four years to remove the breach or to reach its target solvency ratio.
+- (98) The Authority will put in place transitional measures for four-years following the publication of the Risk-Based Capital and Solvency Directive 2022 (2078), to allow insurers to make the necessary changes to their internal systems and for the smooth transition to the RBC Approach set out in this Directive, and its developing rules. - (99) Implementation of this Directive will be in stages from 1 Sharwan 2080 and full implementation shall be applied as of Ashad-End 2084. - 1.
+The insurers shall calculate its RBC and its Available Capital resources as of Ashad-End 2081.
+Where there is a breach of the RBC or where the solvency ratio (Available Capital resources to RBC) is below the target set out as per this Directive, the insurer shall have a transitional period of four years to remove the breach or to reach its target solvency ratio. - 2.
+Insurers applying this transitional provision shall have a Board-approved financial plan identifying the capital resources to use in order to cover the RBC or achieve its target solvency ratio.
+The financial plan shall be submitted to the Authority within the ten days following its approval by the board of the insurer.

-- 2. Insurers applying this transitional provision shall approve by the board a financial plan identifying the capital resources to use in order to cover the Risk Based Capital or achieve its target solvency ratio.
-The financial plan shall be submitted to Insurance Board within the ten days following its approval by the board of the insurer. - 3.
-Insurance Board shall require at any moment amendments to the financial plan when it is not realistic, or the additional funds are not provided every year of the transition period at least on pro-rata/linear bases.
+3. The Authority shall require amendments to the financial plan when it is not realistic, or the additional funds are not provided every year of the transition period at least on pro-rata/linear bases.